Jenna1337/FezChaosMod/README.md

 ## Overview

-This library is a [MonoMod](https://github.com/MonoMod/MonoMod) mod which adds a chaos mod (game modification that activate a random effect every so many seconds) to FEZ.
+This library is a game modification for the video game FEZ which adds a chaos mod (game modification that activate a random effect every so many seconds).

 Please support me on Patreon: https://www.patreon.com/jenna1337